 In Section 5, we start making local compactness assumptions, but yet not exploiting any deep structural result about locally compact groups.
 This is where Theorem F is proven.
-This chapter moreover provides the implication from left to right in Theorem A, whose proof is thus completed in Section 5.F.
+This chapter moreover provides the implication from left to right in Theorem A, whose proof is thus completed in Section 6.A.

-Finally, a more comprehensive version of Theorem A, as well as its corollaries, is proved in §7.B after some preliminary work about the structure of compaction groups in Section 6, and on the construction of millefeuille spaces in §7.A.
+Finally, a more comprehensive version of Theorem A, as well as its corollaries, is proved in §7.B after some preliminary work about the structure of groups admitting compacting automorphisms in Section 6, and on the construction of millefeuille spaces in §7.A.
 Similarly, a more comprehensive version of Theorem D is stated and proved in §8.A.
 Theorem E is then easily deduced in the next subsection.